aabbcvc/aabbcvc.github.io/_posts/Threat Research/2026-05-02-SEA-CPanel.md

 Exposed threat actor data also detailed a separate **custom exploit chain** for an Indonesian defence-sector training portal, alongside evidence of **earlier exfiltration of Chinese railway-sector data**.

-That Chinese data is significant in its own right.
-The exfiltrated corpus was centered on the **China Railway Society Electrification Committee** and related railway electrification organisations.
+The exfiltrated data was centered on the **China Railway Society Electrification Committee** and related railway electrification organisations.
 Although the committee itself does not appear to be a government ministry or formal CCP organ, it sits within the **China Railway Society**, a body that explicitly describes itself as a bridge between the **Party, government, and railway scientific and technical workers**.

 The stolen files map technical, organisational, and personal information from a railway electrification ecosystem that is closely linked to China’s **state rail infrastructure and CCP-aligned science governance structures**.